 Corporate borrowers are assessed individually, and further reviewed and evaluated by experienced credit risk managers who consider relevant credit risk factors in the final determination of the borrower's risk.
+For some supply chain finance portfolios within the small and medium-sized enterprises (SME) segment, the Bank also uses a programme-based approach to achieve a balanced management of risks and rewards.
 Retail exposures are assessed using credit score models, credit bureau records, as well as internally and externally available customer behaviour records supplemented by the Bank's Risk Acceptance Criteria (RAC).
 Credit applications are proposed by the business units, and applications outside the RAC are independently assessed by the credit risk managers.